littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 #### Language

 We have a dream, that this service should be super duper accessible to you, and a we think a first step is to localize this README.
-We'll try our best in the languages we know.
+We'll try our best to write READMEs in all the languages we know.
 We'll ask our friends.
 Is your language missing?
 Can you help us out?
+If so; create a pull request, or e-mail us att hello@46elks.com!